IIIA-ML/alk/README.md

 Beside being an algorithm, _ALK_ also introduces a _methodology_ which may be applied to exact and approximate kNN search in domains with similar problem space characteristics.

 _ALK Classifier_ is an extension to _ALK_ for its use as a kNN classifier.
-_ALK Classifier_ also offers the option to interrupt the algorithm upon guaranteeing exact solution without the need to find all exact kNNs, when possible.
+_ALK Classifier_ also offers the option to interrupt the algorithm upon guaranteeing exact solution without the need to find all exact kNN, when possible.
 Thus, this option further speeds up kNN classification.

 _ALK_ and _ALK Classifier_ have been developed as part of the authors' _PhD research_ at the _Artificial Intelligence Research Institute_, [IIIA-CSIC](https://iiia.csic.es/).